taoensso/telemere/wiki/4-Handlers.md

 Signal handlers process created signals to **do something with them** (analyse them, write them to console/file/queue/db, etc.).

+Telemere includes a number of signal handlers out-the-box, and more may be available via the [community](./8-Community#handlers).

+You can also easily [write your own handlers](#writing-handlers) for any output or integration you need.

 # Included handlers

-Telemere includes a number of signal handlers out-the-box.

-[Writing your own handlers](#writing-handlers) is also often straight-forward, and [PRs](https://github.com/taoensso/telemere/pulls) are **very welcome** for additions to Telemere's included handlers, or to Telemere's [community resources](./8-Community).

-It helps to know what people need!
-You can [vote on](https://www.taoensso.com/roadmap/vote) additional handlers to add, [ping me](https://github.com/taoensso/telemere/issues), or ask on the [`#telemere` Slack channel](https://www.taoensso.com/telemere/slack).

-Current handlers, alphabetically (see linked docstrings below for features and usage):
+Alphabetically (see linked docstrings below for features and usage):

 | Name                                                                                                                                                     | Platform | Output target                                                                                                  | Output format                                                                                                                                                                                                    |
 | :------------------------------------------------------------------------------------------------------------------------------------------------------- | :------- | :------------------------------------------------------------------------------------------------------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |